cniebla/magento2-es_mx/README.md

 # magento2-es_mx

-Status: 100% first translation - see [Roadmap](https://github.com/cniebla/magento2-es_mx/wiki/Roadmap) on Wiki
+Status: 100% first translation
+Currently at 0% proofreading and normalization - see [Roadmap](https://github.com/cniebla/magento2-es_mx/wiki/Roadmap) on Wiki

 # NOT READY - NO INSTALAR